temonc/UX-and-UI-Assignment/README.md

 *User searches URL then inputs student credentials and signs in.
 The process is a simple, easy and quick approach.
 The design is yet appealing and useable at that.
 Placing the login right in the centre allows the user to just focus on that part of the UI, instead of multi-tasking.
 This provides a user-friendly enviroment as it is a quick and simple processs.*

-User logs in with username or Email address followed by password input. login menu also has hyperlinks
+User logs in with username or Email address followed by password input. user could also login with other exisiting accounts such as facebook, Google, Linkedin, and Realme accounts. login menu also has hyperlinks

 #### Auckland Uni Dashboard - Shows current classes, due dates and able to see class grades through one click.